Hungarian ICU doctors quizzed on blood transfusion habits

 Summary

-This study surveyed Hungarian anesthesiologists and intensive care doctors to understand how they decide when to give blood transfusions to critically ill patients.
-The focus was on whether they use specific physiological signs, like lactate levels or oxygen saturation, as recommended by international guidelines.
-The goal was to map current practices and identify differences between hospitals.
+This completed study surveyed 97 Hungarian anesthesiologists and intensive care doctors about how they decide when to give blood transfusions to critically ill patients.
+The focus was on whether they use certain physiological signs (like lactate levels or oxygen saturation) recommended by international guidelines.
+The goal was to map current practices and identify differences between hospitals, not to test a new treatment.

 Disclaimer Read more